nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Other code design rules applied**
 * A function/method should only do what it's expected to do (which should be inferable from its name), and in no ways should it surprise the caller.
 * Most code snippets that can be reused between classes will be abstracted out to the common Utility classes.
-* And design rules from the module's website: https://nus-cs2103-ay2021s1.github.io/website/se-book-adapted/chapters/codeQuality.html#code-quality
+* And design rules from the module's [website](https://nus-cs2103-ay2021s1.github.io/website/se-book-adapted/chapters/codeQuality.html#code-quality)

 ----
 #### **Feature Design Considerations** <a name="feat-des-cons"></a>